The Office of Borough Manager

 On May 11, 2015, the Bath Council appointed Bradford T. Flynn to be the next Borough Manager.

 In addition to Brad’s work and educational experience, he supported his community.
-In 2012, he founded a 501(c)3 non-profit charitable organization called the Northeast Tennessee Sports Association, Inc. This organization provides low to no-cost sports opportunities to area youth and adults with exposure to non-typical sports activities.
-In 2014, this organization introduced youth lacrosse programs for ages seven through fourteen.
+In 2012, he founded a 501(c)3 non-profit charitable organization called the Northeast Tennessee Sports Association, Inc (NTSA).
+This organization provides low to no-cost sports opportunities to area youth and adults with exposure to non-typical sports activities in the region.
+In 2014, NTSA introduced youth lacrosse programs for ages seven through fourteen.
 This was the first lacrosse initiative of its kind in northeast Tennessee for children.
-The organization plans to work with a local municipality in planning and constructing a multi-purpose public sportsplex facility.

-After being away from Pennsylvania for fourteen years, Brad is excited to return home and serve as the new Borough Manager for Bath!
+After being away from Pennsylvania for fourteen years, Brad is excited to make a return to the Keystone State and serve as the new Borough Manager for Bath!